Central National Bank

 Money for Life and Your Hometown Since 1884

-Central National Bank is a family and employee-owned bank with locations in 20 Kansas and 1 Nebraska community.
+Central National Bank has locations in 22 Kansas and Nebraska communities.

 In 1884, Sumner Pierce (pictured at right), a businessman originally from New York who had moved to Kansas in 1879, organized the Central Kansas Bank with capital of $50,000.
 When it opened October 1, 1884, the bank provided a fire-proof vault, a burglar-proof safe, and a time lock to secure deposits.